 TECH 230 Technology and Society

-Considers technological change from historical, artistic, and philosophical perspectives and its effect on human needs and concerns.
+This course considers technological change from historical, artistic, and philosophical perspectives and its effect on human needs and concerns.
 Emphasis is placed on the causes and consequences of technological change and the evaluation of the implications of technology.